Danielgol/HME-VAS/README.md

 On `example.ipynb` notebook, we are making available an example that uses both steps mentioned above to make the HMER process.
-The model used in this example is the same model used in our paper, which was the best model in our research: the YOLO V8 model, tested with H3 annotator.
+The model used in this example is the same model used in our paper, which was the best model in our research: the YOLO V8 model, tested with the H3 annotator.

 <b>Cite HME-VAS</b>\
 If you find the code useful in your research, please consider citing our paper: